-Our favorites – The Royal Brewery in Munich, Brewery Bourgogne des Flandres in Bruges, Heineken Experience in Amsterdam.
+Our favorites are – the Royal Brewery in Munich, Brewery Bourgogne des Flandres in Bruges, Guinness Brewery Tour in Dublin, and Heineken Experience in Amsterdam.

 Almost all the countries in Europe, have a signature beer, wine or coffee.
 When you are visiting a new city (or town), ask for a local beer or coffee.

 88. Learn to Tango or a new language